risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1 ... prove::tests::sltiu` sanity
   test, but the single proof took 63.38s.
 That is not a viable replacement for the scoped compiler-flag mitigation.
+- A narrower source-level noinline experiment on only the `verifyCircuit` template also passed the focused direct verifier test with the scoped default noinline mitigation disabled, but the single proof still took 61.00s.
+That is not a viable replacement either.
 - Apple Metal accepts LLVM inline-threshold flags such as `-mllvm -inline-threshold=10`.
 With the scoped default noinline mitigation disabled, that threshold passed the same focused direct verifier test, but the